utah-cs4470-sp25/class/assembly.md

 [manual]: https://nasm.us/doc/nasmdoc0.html

-You can assemble some assembly code like this:
+You can assemble code like this:

     nasm -fXXX code.s